 Objectives and principles involved in teaching subjects related to home economics; planning of courses of study which are based upon the problem methods of teaching.
-(Designed for teachers of science and related to vocational home-making required in the Smith-Hughes high-school courses.)
+(Designed for teachers of vocational home-making in the Smith-Hughes high-school courses.)

-234. METHODS IN ADULT HOME-MAKING CLASSES.
+234. Methods in Adult Home-making Classes.
 1 to 3 hours; SS.
 Prerequisites: General Psychology and Methods of Teaching Home Economics, or their equivalent.
+Miss Lyness.